 - Enter a Display Name (required) and Display Description.
 These will appear in the pipeline list.

 - Under Logs query, define the events to match using the logs query language (unless prefilled).
-See Query Language Overview.
-Click the arrow to preview the results and refine your query before you save.
+For more information, see Query Language Overview.
+Select the arrow to preview the results and refine your query before you save.

-- Click the Save icon to add the pipeline.
+- Select the Save icon to add the pipeline.

 When you return to the Pipelines page, you can review the pipeline you created in the table.